 Pour the blended mixture through a cheesecloth laid over a mesh strainer.

 Pour the pandan extract into a jar.
 Seal it with an air tight lid.
 Store it in the fridge for the next day to let it settle.
-Pour out about the clear liquid in the upper half portion of the extract.
+Pour the clear liquid in the upper half portion of the extract out.
 (I used an empty OUI French glass yogurt jar here.)

 I was able to store in the fridge for about three weeks.
 I use this much natural pandan extract for the following recipes: